-A much better alternative to PPTP is SoftEther.
+SoftEther is also a good option.
 Apparently, this VPN protocol is four times faster than the PPTP protocol, and thirteen times faster than the OpenVPN protocol.
 Allegedly, that’s because SoftEther was written with high-speed throughput in mind.
-On top of that, you also get to enjoy high security and cross-platform compatibility on many devices and operating systems.
+It’s also very secure and available on multiple platforms, but there aren’t many providers that support it.
+What’s more, you can’t use it inside a VPN app.
+Instead, you need to download, install, and configure the SoftEther client.

-Still, if SoftEther just isn’t a viable option for you, a nice alternative to PPTP is IKEv2 since it’s pretty fast as well.
 Of course, you could always use PPTP too if you want, but keep in mind you must make sure none of your sensitive data would be endangered if you were to do that.
 So don’t use it to log into your email, bank, or Netflix account, for example.
 Only use it to stream content.

 OpenVPN would be our first choice.
 It offers 256-bit encryption, it doesn’t require IP stack and kernel operation since it runs in userspace (providing better memory protection), and it also runs a custom security protocol that’s based on TLS and SSL.

 You’re better off using a VPN provider that also offers a Kill Switch (that goes for any VPN protocol), but OpenVPN TCP is pretty stable so there shouldn’t be any problems.

 SoftEther is a decent option as well.
 The security you get to enjoy is pretty much on par with the protection you get with OpenVPN.
 Using SoftEther for top-notch Internet security comes down to whether or not you’re okay with using a newer VPN protocol instead of the legacy OpenVPN one.